-Something - a feeling in the air, a mood, too many condoms in the woods, a sore back - made me want the gentle heat and reviving spice of curry, but I also had a conflicting desire for simple, comforting roast chicken with potatoes underneath it.
+Something made me want the gentle heat and reviving spice of an Indian curry, but I also had a conflicting desire for simple, comforting roast chicken with potatoes underneath it.

 What to do?